Skip to main content

 Fundamentals

 The feeling of being chronically overwhelmed, of running on an internal deficit, has a direct and measurable impact on the core hormonal systems that regulate your energy, mood, and masculinity.
-Understanding how directly affects is the first step in addressing the root cause of these symptoms and moving toward a state of optimized function.
+Understanding how chronic stress directly affects testosterone synthesis is the first step in addressing the root cause of these symptoms and moving toward a state of optimized function.

-The is your vitality and procreation system, responsible for building, repairing, and ensuring the continuation of the species.
+The HPA axis is your survival system, designed to respond to immediate threats.
+The HPG axis is your vitality and procreation system, responsible for building, repairing, and ensuring the continuation of the species.
 In a state of health, these two systems operate in a delicate, coordinated rhythm, allowing you to respond to challenges while maintaining the foundational processes of life.

 The Vitality Engine the Hypothalamic Pituitary Gonadal Axis